kellymorin/Javascript-Functions/README.md

 Add logic to addExcitement that places an exclamation point (!) after every third word.
 Read the following English statement and write the equivalent in JavaSript code to make it work.

 Add a new argument to the function so that a developer can specify which character should be displayed instead of it always being an exclamation point.

+## Challenge: Arrow Functions
+Refactor practice 4 assignment to take the form of an arrow function.